abhiramasonny/jaithon/packages/jaicv/README.md

 - **Within a fit**: calibration and pose, which agree on the answer to a thousandth of a pixel of reprojection error but split it slightly differently between the principal point and the last distortion term.
+- **As accurate**: `StereoBM` and `StereoSGBM` recover a known disparity on a rectified pair as closely as OpenCV's do, including the same gradual transition across a depth step that a square window produces.
 - **Better than OpenCV's**: `QRCodeDetector` reads every symbol OpenCV 5.0.0's encoder produces from version 1 to 40 — including the ones OpenCV's own detector cannot — and OpenCV reads what this writes.
 The one disagreement is